Sanders, Biden meet as infrastructure bill swells past $3.5T - News Break

 Sanders, Biden meet as infrastructure bill swells past $3.5T

-Sanders and Democratic senators on the Budget Committee huddled privately late Monday at the Capitol with key advisers to the president during a consequential time for .
-Congress is racing to put together a sweeping infrastructure proposal for initial votes later this month.
-He and Biden had a “very good discussion,” he said.
+Sanders, chairman of the Senate Budget Committee, and Democrats on his panel also huddled privately at the Capitol for two hours late Monday with Senate Majority Leader Chuck Schumer, D-N.Y., and key White House advisers during a consequential time for Biden's top priority.
+Congress is racing to put together a sweeping proposal financing infrastructure, family assistance and other programs for initial votes later this month.

+Sanders, I-Vt., said he had a “very good discussion" with Biden .

-“He knows and I know that we’re seeing an economy where the very, very rich are getting richer while working families are struggling,” Sanders told reporters at the White House.
+“He knows and I know that we’re seeing an economy where the very, very rich are getting richer while working families are struggling,” Sanders told reporters.

-Sanders said he and the president did not discuss a topline figure, but the Vermont senator mentioned his own more far-reaching , which includes expanding Medicare for older adults.
-Later at the Capitol, he told reporters that the Democrats’ package would be bigger than $3.5 trillion, an amount floated as in line with Biden’s initial proposal.
+Sanders said he and the president did not discuss a topline figure, but the Vermont senator mentioned his own more far-reaching $6 trillion proposal, which includes expanding Medicare for older adults.
+Later at the Capitol, he told reporters that the Democrats' package would be bigger than $3.5 trillion, an amount floated as in line with Biden's initial proposal.

 "The end of the day we’re going to accomplish something very significant," Sanders said.